evanthegrayt/cdc/README.md

 [options](#options) below.

 ### Automatically pushing to the history stack
-By default, every `cdc` call will push the directory onto the history stack.
+By default, every `cdc` call that changes directories will push the directory onto the history stack.
 You can disable this feature by setting `CDC_AUTO_PUSH` to `false` in a startup file.

 ```sh
 # Disable auto-pushing to history stack.